skkAYE/3D-project/README.md

 # 3D-project
-A mini project for 3D programmation module.
+A mini project for 3D programmation module with ©Unity.

 By Maxime F. and Arnaud T.